james-p-xu/systolic-array/README.md

 ---

+## Updates
+07/01/25: Highly recommend readers to refer to the [TPU Deep Dive blog post](https://henryhmko.github.io/posts/tpu/tpu.html) for an in-depth introduction to TPUs

+---

 ## What Is a Systolic Array?

 A systolic (from the medical term for pulsing) array is a grid of simple Processing Elements (PEs) that rhythmically compute and pass data to their neighbors.
 Each PE holds two registers: `a` (weight) and `b` (activation), as well as an accumulator (`sum`):